WeiyingZhao/deepseek-fullstack-langgraph_research/README.md

-# full-stack LangGraph deep research
+# Full-stack LangGraph deep research with DeepSeek LLM and Tavily Search

 This file provides guidance when working with code in this repository.